-If you want a non-toxic and eco-friendly alternative, you can go for wooden spatulas.
+If you want a non-toxic and eco-friendly alternative, you can go for wooden spatulas with their many pros and few cons.
 This material is almost as durable as metal, and with proper maintenance, it can last for decades.

 Moreover, wood isn't a good conductor of heat.
 And so, the handle won't get heated easily no matter how long you cook.

 Another positive aspect of wood spatulas is that they look very pleasant from an aesthetic point.
 As the edges of a wooden spatula are blunt, they don't harm the coating of your skillets.
 A few drawbacks of the material include the need for high maintenance.

 Besides, you need to clean and dry these types of spatulas thoroughly after every use.
 That's because wooden surfaces are porous and susceptible to bacteria and other microbes.
 Keep the wood spatulas away from raw meat to avoid such health hazards.